Awhile back, I tackled the topic of marijuana. In this post, as the title indicates, we’ll discuss alcohol.

 This is typical of the kinds of anecdotes cited by anyone who is vigorously espousing a cause: find the most evil, repugnant thing you can think of and link it in people’s minds with whatever you are standing against.
 This is an essential tool in all propaganda.

 Truth be told, that inmate had far more problems than simply being an alcoholic.
 To lay the blame for his reprehensible deed solely at the feet of alcohol consumption is totally disingenuous.
 It vastly oversimplifies and minimizes the far more complex and dangerous set of psychological problems leading him to have even considered the idea in the first place.
-In my opinion, the inmate was already a pedophile in his fantasy life — alcohol simply removed his inhibitions against acting them out.
+In my personal opinion, the inmate was already a pedophile in his fantasy life — alcohol simply removed his inhibitions against acting them out.

 The people who are alcoholics because they are genetically susceptible to that addiction (aka the Disease Model) are a minority compared with those poor souls who use alcohol as their drug of choice to medicate the emotional pain they carry from abuse, rejection, neglect, and personal tragedy suffered in their pasts.
-If they were not using alcohol as their drug of choice, they would have found something else, such as illegal drugs, gambling, illicit sexual behaviors, eating disorders, cutting, workaholism, or some other compulsive behavior from a long list of those available — and many other addicts do just that.
+If they were not using alcohol as their drug of choice, they would have found something else, such as illegal drugs, gambling, illicit sexual behaviors, eating disorders, cutting, workaholism, or some other compulsive behavior from a long list of those available — and many other addicts do precisely that.
 No matter what the substance or behavior, addictions are a devastatingly destructive tragedy for all who are afflicted with them.

 Alcohol’s Moral Character